NamanCoding03/Python/DSA/Basic Codes/README.md

-Hi there, few basic school codes to get started with.
+Hi there, few basic school codes to get started with python.
 We will go deeper as we progress.
-Stay tuned for daily updates
+Stay tuned for daily updates.

-1. Swap_2_numbers - Input 2 numbers from the users, and swap them.
+1. Even_or_Odd - Check whether the input given by the user is even or odd.

-2. Even_or_Odd - Check whether the input given by the user is even or odd.
+2. Swap_2_numbers - Input 2 numbers from the users, and swap them.